House races offer Democrats best shot at claiming a chamber in Congress

 THE STAKES

-The 2017 off-year elections saw a surge in at least one important voting group — suburban women.
-This group will be vitally important in Illinois’ 6th Congressional District race.
+Democrats are just 24 seats shy of taking back the House, and a battle for vulnerable suburban Congressional seats is setting up in the 2018 midterms.
+One race where Democrats may be able to gain some ground is Illinois’ 6th Congressional District.

-Republican incumbent Peter Roskam, a former member of House leadership, handily won re-election in 2016, despite Hillary Clinton beating President Donald Trump by seven points in the district.
-Roskam has generally supported President Trump’s agenda — voting to repeal Obamacare and voting for the Republican-backed tax plan.
+Republican incumbent Peter Roskam, a former member of House Leadership handily won re-election in 2016, despite Hillary Clinton beating President Donald Trump by seven points in the district.
+Roskam has generally supported President Trump’s agenda—voting to repeal Obamacare and voting for the Trump Tax plan.
+But despite voting in line with the President, Roskam’s campaign may be trying to distance themselves from the White House in 2018.

+"We have not asked the President to campaign for us and we have no plans to do so," Veronica Vera, Communication Director for Rep. Roskam tells ABC News.

-Now a crowded Democratic primary field is looking to flip the vulnerable suburban district from red to blue.
+Roskam will now take on Democratic challenger Sean Casten, who is hoping to flip the vulnerable district from red to blue.

-There are currently seven Democratic challengers vying for the chance to take on Roskam in November.

-One hallmark of this race is the gender breakdown of the Democratic field.
-Five of the challengers are women — which could draw those coveted suburban female voters to the voting booth.
+Casten beat out six other Democratic opponents — which included five women—to take on Roskam in November, securing 29.9% of the vote in Illinois’ March 20th Democratic primary.
+Casten is a Scientist and clean energy entrepreneur, who lists global warming as one of the major issues for his campaign, along with health care, women’s rights, and gun control.
+The Democratic Congressional Campaign Committee believes that Clinton’s win in 2016 shows that the district has changed since Roskam took office in 2006, and is in play for Casten.

+Roskam and Casten are eager to face off as well—already challenging one another to debates leading up to the election.
+So will the GOP be able to defend their ground in the suburbs, or will Democrats flip the 6th?
+Stay tuned!

 New Hampshire 1st Congressional District’s history of swing seats set up an early battle